 Method 1 of 5

-To disable Quick Access in Windows 10
+Disable Quick Access in Windows 10

 Step 1: Open Folder Options.
-To do so, open File Explorer, click View, click the small down arrow icon just below the Options and then click Change folder and search options to open Folder Options dialog.
+To do so, open File Explorer, click View, click the small down arrow icon just below the Options, and then click Change folder and search options to open Folder Options dialog.

 Step 2: Under the General tab of Folder Options, select This PC from the drop-down box next to Open File Explorer to, and then click Apply button.
 That’s it!
 From now onwards, when you click the File Explorer icon or use Windows + E keyboard shortcut, Windows 10 will launch This PC instead of Quick Access.